What plants do rabbits tolerate

 Adaptation to fresh grass and leaves

 If your rabbit is only used to getting feed pellets and hay and you suddenly give it fresh grass and branches, it may get diarrhea.
 It’s not because the rabbit can’t tolerate it.
 Feed pellets are not naturally food for your rabbit, and the gut bacteria do not function optimally, therefore the gut flora cannot keep up and break down and absorb the grass optimally.
 Should it happen, stop feeding the grass and feed pellets for a few days.
-Only feed hay and sprinkle the hay with lactic acid bacteria bought at the pharmacy for humans until the poultry is back to normal.
+Give it only hay, and possibly Fibreplex, which are beneficial microorganisms that occur naturally in the rabbits’ intestines until the poop is back to normal.
 Slowly start up with grass again, with only a few straws and leaves a day, and increase the amount slowly over time.
 Then the intestinal flora has time to build up.

 List of rabbit proof grass, weeds and branches